MehmetuAlatas/MehmetuAlatas/README.md

 ## 💫About Me : Hi there 👋
 - 👀 I am Test Automation Engineer on web based application.
-- 🌱 I am currently learning Appium and Jmeter
+- 🌱 I am currently learning Appium and Jmeter.
 ## 📫 How to reach me : [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/mehmetualatas/) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/MehmetuAlatas)
 - ✍️ I have been involved in UI and Backend automation development for functional tests; smoke test, regression and End to End test. <br/>
 - ✍️ I like collaboration and communication to produce quality products as a team.